When I reported a while back about rural landlines and a letter from Sen. Jon Tester and others to the FCC, I knew I wasn’t finished with the subject.

-Last week, the Montana Telecommunications Association, sent a letter to the media outlining the organization’s views on what it deems the pitiful state of call completion in rural parts of Montana.
+Last week, Geoff Feiss, executive director of the Montana Telecommunications Association, sent a letter to the media outlining the organization’s views on what it deems the pitiful state of call completion in rural parts of Montana.

 Feiss writes that it isn’t local telecoms’ fault that calls are not completed.
 He says the calls “never even arrive on the rural telecom’s network.”

 The problem instead lies with the larger telecom companies that route calls – or don’t route them as he implies.
 Feiss never names names, but I think he means the big companies – ones that start with V’s and Q’s.